-To communicate to the student, or to his parent or guardian, if the student be not of age, the reports of his standing for each term, except for a candidate for graduation in his final half-year, and for any other fourth-year student nearly eligible for graduation.
+To communicate to the student, or to his parent or guardian, if the student be not of age, the reports of his standing at the end of the first and of the third terms, except for a candidate for graduation in his final term and for any other fourth-year student nearly eligible for graduation.
 Reports of students who are of age shall be sent to their parents or former guardians on application.
 Reports of all students advised or required to withdraw, or placed on probation, shall be sent to their parents or guardians.